SonarSource/sonar-python/README.md

 ### Expectations:
 - Commit message should be prefixed with the ticket number.
-- Working on separate branch and creating PR when it's finished.
+- Working on a separate branch and creating PR when it's finished.
-- Clean coded, well tested solution, quality gate should pass.
+- Clean coded, well-tested solution, quality gate should pass.
 - Fix all issues reported by [SonarQube Next](https://next.sonarqube.com/sonarqube/dashboard?id=org.sonarsource.python%3Apython) instance.
 - 95% or more code coverage for new changes (if possible).
-It can be checked on CI build.
+It can be checked on the CI build.

 ### Before push

 Please check if all files have a license header.
-If not, the `mvn install` will fail with `Some files do not have the expected license header` message.
+If not, the `mvn install` will fail with the `Some files do not have the expected license header` message.
 To fix that please execute: `mvn license:format`.

 ## License